Nixtla/statsforecast/experiments/m3/README.md

 2. A simple statistical ensemble is 25,000 faster and only slightly less accurate than an ensemble of deep learning models.

-In other words, deep-learning ensembles outperform statistical ensembles by 0.36 points in SMAPE; but the DL ensemble (12.27 SMAPE) takes more than 15 days to run and costs around USD 11,000, while the statistical ensemble (12.63) takes 6 minutes to run and costs $0.5c.
+In other words, deep-learning ensembles outperform statistical ensembles just by 0.36 points in SMAPE.
+However, the DL ensemble takes more than 14 days to run and costs around USD 11,000, while the statistical ensemble takes 6 minutes to run and costs $0.5c.

 ## Background

-In [Statistical, machine learning and deep learning forecasting methods: Comparisons and ways forward](https://www.tandfonline.com/doi/full/10.1080/01605682.2022.2118629), Makridakis and other prominent participants of the forecasting science community compare Deep Learning models and Statistical models for all 3,003 series of the M3 competition.
+In [Statistical, machine learning and deep learning forecasting methods: Comparisons and ways forward](https://www.tandfonline.com/doi/full/10.1080/01605682.2022.2118629), Makridakis and other prominent participants of the forecasting science community compare several Deep Learning and Statistical models for all 3,003 series of the M3 competition.

 > The purpose of [the] paper is to test empirically the value currently added by Deep Learning (DL) approaches in time series forecasting by comparing the accuracy of some state-of-theart DL methods with that of popular Machine Learning (ML) and statistical ones.